tracycobrien/LiriBot/README.md

 ### Deployment

-1. I will make a new GitHub Repo and Clone it to my computer
+1. I made a new GitHub Repo and Cloned it to my computer

-2. I will run npm install
+2. I ran npm install

-3. I will retrieve the data that will power this app, using the `axios` packages: the Bands in Town, Spotify and OMDB APIs.
+3. I retrieved the data that powered this app, using the `axios` packages: the Bands in Town, Spotify and OMDB APIs.